-Node.js is an open-source cross-platform that provides a runtime environment for JavaScript, primarily used in web servers and APIs.
-Further, its event-driven architecture and asynchronous programming give it the capability to handle a large volume of concurrent requests.
-Debian on the other hand is also a stable Linux distribution that offers a strong foundation for deploying, and building web and other server-side applications.
-This blog post will extensively discuss all the possible ways to install Node.js in Debian 12
+Node.js is an open-source, cross-platform runtime environment that provides a platform for JavaScript, primarily used in web servers and APIs.
+Furthermore, its event-driven architecture and asynchronous programming enable it to handle a large volume of concurrent requests.
+Debian, on the other hand, is also a stable Linux distribution that offers a strong foundation for deploying and building web and other server-side applications.
+This blog post will extensively discuss all the possible ways to install Node.js on Debian.

 1: Through Debian apt Package Manager

-Installing Node.js using the Debian apt package manager is one of the simple methods.
+To install Node.js on Debian using the apt package manager is one of the simplest methods.
 If you are willing to use its older version, run the following command:

 sudo apt install nodejs -y

-To validate the Node.js Installation on Debian, check its version by executing the below command:
+To validate the Node.js Installation on Debian, check its version by executing the command below:

-Further, you will need a node package manager to install JavaScript packages on Debian 12 so for that execute:
+Further, you will need a node package manager to install JavaScript packages on Debian so execute:

 sudo apt install npm -y